jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/37 - Mid Point Battle.md

 So he broke the rules, and the extras agreed, and now he's trapped, and I have to get him out.

 He broke the rules.
-Or better put he broke their rules.
-And watched a digital movie.
+Or better put he broke their rules, and watched a digital movie.
 The first step is intelligence.
 Let's go on YouTube and see what we can find on Darth Blockbuster.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/r1mLa9Gk4Ow" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>